amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 **Arguments**

-``input_model_path``: (String) This parameter specifies the file path of the input model that is to be pre-processed for quantization.
+``input_model_path``: (String) Specifies the file path of the input model that is to be pre-processed for quantization.

-``output_model_path``: (String) This parameter specifies the file path where the pre-processed model will be saved.
+``output_model_path``: (String) Specifies the file path to save the pre-processed model.

-``skip_optimization``: (Boolean) This flag indicates whether to skip the model optimization step.
-If set to True, model optimization will be skipped, which may cause ONNX shape inference failure for some models.
+``skip_optimization``: (Boolean) Indicates whether to skip the model optimization step.
+If set to True, model optimization is skipped, which may cause ONNX shape inference failure for some models.
 The default value is False.

-``skip_onnx_shape``: (Boolean) This flag indicates whether to skip the ONNX shape inference step.
+``skip_onnx_shape``: (Boolean) Indicates whether to skip the ONNX shape inference step.
 The symbolic shape inference is most effective with transformer-based models.
 Skipping all shape inferences may reduce the effectiveness of quantization, as a tensor with an unknown shape cannot be quantized.
 The default value is False.

-``skip_symbolic_shape``: (Boolean) This flag indicates whether to skip the symbolic shape inference step.
+``skip_symbolic_shape``: (Boolean) Indicates whether to skip the symbolic shape inference step.
 Symbolic shape inference is most effective with transformer-based models.
 Skipping all shape inferences may reduce the effectiveness of quantization, as a tensor with an unknown shape cannot be quantized.
 The default value is False.

-``auto_merge``: (Boolean) This flag determines whether to automatically merge symbolic dimensions when a conflict occurs during symbolic shape inference.
+``auto_merge``: (Boolean) Determines whether to automatically merge symbolic dimensions when a conflict occurs during symbolic shape inference.
 The default value is False.

-``int_max``: (Integer) This parameter specifies the maximum integer value that is to be considered as boundless for operations like slice during symbolic shape inference.
+``int_max``: (Integer) Specifies the maximum integer value that is to be considered as boundless for operations like slice during symbolic shape inference.
 The default value is 2**31 - 1.

-``guess_output_rank``: (Boolean) This flag indicates whether to guess the output rank to be the same as input 0 for unknown operations.
+``guess_output_rank``: (Boolean) Indicates whether to guess the output rank to be the same as input 0 for unknown operations.
 The default value is False.

-``verbose``: (Integer) This parameter controls the level of detailed information logged during inference.
+``verbose``: (Integer) Controls the level of detailed information logged during inference.

 - 0 turns off logging (default)
 - 1 logs warnings
 - 3 logs detailed information.

-``save_as_external_data``: (Boolean) This flag determines whether to save the ONNX model to external data.
+``save_as_external_data``: (Boolean) Determines whether to save the ONNX model to external data.
 The default value is False.

-``all_tensors_to_one_file``: (Boolean) This flag indicates whether to save all the external data to one file.
+``all_tensors_to_one_file``: (Boolean) Indicates whether to save all the external data to one file.
 The default value is False.

-``external_data_location``: (String) This parameter specifies the file location where the external file is saved.
+``external_data_location``: (String) Specifies the file location where the external file is saved.
 The default value is "./".

-``external_data_size_threshold``: (Integer) This parameter specifies the size threshold for external data.
+``external_data_size_threshold``: (Integer) Specifies the size threshold for external data.
 The default value is 1024.

 3. Quantizing Using the vai_q_onnx API
 ======================================

 The static quantization method first runs the model using a set of inputs called calibration data.
-During these runs, we compute the quantization parameters for each activation.
+During these runs, the quantization parameters for each activation are computed.
 These quantization parameters are written as constants to the quantized model and used for all inputs.
 Vai_q_onnx quantization tool has expanded calibration methods to power-of-2 scale/float scale quantization methods.
 Float scale quantization methods include MinMax, Entropy, and Percentile.
 Power-of-2 scale quantization methods include MinMax and MinMSE.

 .. code-block::